-At the end of the course, student should be able to discuss and/or conduct a growth diagnostic in order to identify what keeps growth low.
+At the end of the course, student should be able to conduct and discuss a growth diagnostic in order to identify what keeps economic growth low.

 Students are supposed to have followed basic economic courses including microeconomics, macroeconomics and growth economics.